Gynecological care for trans men

 Birth control options include:

-• Barrier methods.
-Condoms and other barrier forms of birth control help prevent both pregnancy and sexually transmitted infections.
+- Barrier methods.
+Condoms and other barrier forms of birth control help prevent pregnancy and sexually transmitted infections.

-• Permanent birth control.
-Permanent birth control options include tubal ligation, a surgery that permanently blocks the fallopian tubes, and complete removal of the fallopian tubes (salpingectomy).
+- Permanent birth control.
+Permanent birth control options include tubal ligation, a surgery that permanently blocks the fallopian tubes, and complete removal of the fallopian tubes, a procedure called salpingectomy.

-If you want to become pregnant, talk to your health care provider.
+If you want to become pregnant, talk to your healthcare professional.
 If you take testosterone, you'll need to stop.
-Talk to your health care provider about how hormone use may affect your fertility.
+Talk to your healthcare professional about how hormone use may affect your fertility.
 Procedures are available that make it possible to carry a pregnancy or to collect and freeze unfertilized eggs or ovarian tissue for future use.
-This might involve medication or surgery.
-Typically, these procedures are available at specialized fertility centers, and they can be expensive.
+This might involve medicine or surgery.
+Typically, these procedures are available at specialized fertility centers.
+They can be expensive.

 Testosterone use

-Taking testosterone can significantly increase your sex drive.
-Sexual arousal may come unexpectedly and more frequently than before you started taking testosterone.
+Taking testosterone can increase your sex drive.
+Sexual arousal may come unexpectedly and more often than before you started taking testosterone.
 The hormone can also make your clitoris larger and your vaginal walls thin.
 If you have receptive sex, you might bleed or have pain.
-To address these problems, use a water-based lubricant during sex.
-If the discomfort continues, your health care provider might prescribe a topical cream that can help ease symptoms.
+Using a water-based lubricant during sex can help.
+If the discomfort continues, your healthcare professional might prescribe a topical cream that can help ease symptoms.

 Menstrual cycles usually stop within three or four months of starting testosterone.
-If they continue beyond four months, or if they start again after stopping, tell your health care provider.
+If they continue beyond four months, or if they start again after stopping, tell your healthcare professional.
 You may need an evaluation to make sure there isn't another medical condition causing the bleeding.
-If there isn't an underlying medical concern, your provider may recommend a three-month course of progesterone to stop menstrual cycles long term.
+If there isn't an underlying medical concern, your care professional may recommend a three-month course of progesterone to stop menstrual cycles long term.

 Body image